teneko/Teronis.DotNet/src/Nullable/README.md

 compiler will still use them for generating warnings, even though the target framework doesn't support these attributes by itself.

-This repository hosts the code for the ["Nullable" NuGet Package](https://www.nuget.org/packages/Nullable) which, when referenced, adds support for these attributes.
+This repository hosts the code for the ["Nullable" NuGet Package][NuGet Package] which, when referenced, adds support for these attributes.

 The code for these attributes is added **at compile time** and gets **built into the referencing project**.